thetpmguy/ai-engineering-cognition-layer/README.md

 - CI + PR integration that cites policy, not opinion
 - Governance: redaction, allowlists, logging, model fallback

-Cursor is treated as an **interaction surface**, not an authority.
+VScode is treated as an **interaction surface**, not an authority.
 Deterministic systems remain in control.

-📁 See: `case-studies/case-1-cursor-claude-cognition-layer/`
+📁 See: `case-studies/case-1-VScode-claude-cognition-layer/`

 ---